Stewy8506/Portfolio-Website/README.md

 > **Warning: This repository is a sentient environment.** If you are reading this, you have already initialized the session.
 You are now part of the ecosystem.

+> [!IMPORTANT]
+> **Proprietary & Private Source Notice:** This repository is the personal portfolio of Anuvab Das.
+All rights reserved.
+The source code, assets, UI designs, and system concepts are strictly proprietary.
+Copying, distributing, cloning, modifying, or redeploying this application (either in part or in whole) for public, commercial, or personal use is strictly prohibited.

 ---

 ## 🚨 System Status